-I can offer basic training for you and your dog, instead of attending 6-week courses.
+I can offer basic life skills training for you and your dog, instead of attending 6-week courses.
 We aim to teach lifeskills rather than "obedience".

 I will show you how much nicer connection is rather than control.
 Each session will last approximately one hour.